interactive-fiction-class/interactive-fiction-class.github.io/homeworks/plots/plots.md

 ## What to Submit

-You should submit a link to a Github repository which contains the following:

 1. An IPython notebook called `HW3-plot.ipynb` that runs your plot graph implementation.
 2. A document (doc/docx, txt, pdf) that has your answers to the questions found at the end of the notebook.
 3. **Two** graph files: one named `plotgraph.html` that is your final (initialized, pruned, & improved) plot graph using your clusters, one named `gold.html` using the clusters from Part 2.